 Although GIF supports animation, it was decided that PNG should be a single-image format.
 However, in 2008 the extension of PNG called APNG (animated PNG) was proposed, and now it is supported by all major web-browsers except Microsoft IE/Edge.
 Moreover, even Edge will gain its support soon, because in December 2018 Microsoft announced using Chrome’s Blink engine in the Edge browser while discontinued development of its own proprietary browser engine EdgeHTML.

 PNG has support of color correction data (gamma, white balance, color profiles).
 Correction is needed because the same numeric color values can produce different colors on different computer setups even with identical monitors.
 However, practical usage of this feature may become a problem, and this information is often removed by PNG optimization tools.

 PNG has several main features that allowed it to become the most popular lossless format for synthetic raster images.
 Let’s briefly look at each one:

 Pros and Cons of PNG

 PNG compression is a practical one and that makes it a really popular tool for storage and transmission of synthetic and computer-generated graphical images.
 Here are some additional advantages of this format:

 PNG is not perfect and has its own drawbacks too:

 What's better: JPEG vs JPEG2000 vs PNG

 Each of these three image formats can be useful for different tasks.
 JPEG is very fast and it's compatible with most devices and hardware, so it can be used almost everywhere today though with some image quality limitations.
-JPEG2000, on the other hand, is more useful for maintaining high quality of images and dealing with real-time TV content, while PNG is more convenient for online transfer of synthetic images.
+JPEG2000, on the other hand, is more useful for maintaining high quality of images and dealing with real-time TV and digital cinema content, while PNG is more convenient for online transfer of synthetic images.
 Each of them has unique properties that can be applied for storing and processing images in different situations.